ropg/pinapl/README.md

 The second line does the same for the higher-level functions in `pinapl`, as `p`.
 Now that the defaults are loaded, we can overwrite some of them.
 You'll find all the defaults you can tinker with by just looking at the code in `pinapl.lua`.
 In this case we set the standby-timer to 3 minutes, and we make the screen start in a vertical orientation.
 (See [`screenmode`](#screenmode))

 We then start talking to the display, turn on it's touch-screen, set it to the desired speed, put it in the right orientation and so on, by running `init`.
-Init needs to be told how to talkj to the display, so we're passing it a pointer to that as the first argument.
+Init needs to be told how to talk to the display, so we're passing it a pointer to that as the first argument.
 Then we use `/dev/cua0` as the serial port on our end, we start at the factory setting of 9600 bps and then take it to 19200 bps.

 ####`init(4D-picaso, [port], [initial_speed], [working_speed])`